-Hexahedral cells offer better stability and accuracy than tetrahedral cells.
+Hexahedral cells offer better stability and accuracy compared to tetrahedral cells.
 Thus, hexahedral cells were employed for mesh generation.
 Hexahedral cells were principally used because of the requirements of boundaries and moving meshes for CFD calculation.
-The computational mesh was split into four areas with different topologies because of complexity of the engine model, and every area was meshed individually, thus in good grid (mesh) quality and a significant reduction in meshing time.
-Arbitrary interfaces were used to ensure the connectivity of various sub-domains that united each face of the zones.
-A similar topology was applied to create meshes of both intake ports, where the cell was oriented in the flow direction and joined to a cylindrical structured mesh in the zone upstream of the valves.
-The grid above the valves (both intake and exhaust) was constructed through the revolution of a structure mesh section.
-During the compression stroke, when the intake valves were closed, sub-domains of intake ports were already disconnected from the calculation to reduce computational time and cost.
+The computational mesh was split into four areas with different topologies because of complexity of the engine model, and every area was meshed individually, resulting in good grid (mesh) quality and a significant reduction in meshing time.
+Arbitrary interfaces were used to ensure the connectivity of various sub-domains that united each Arbitrary interfaces were used to ensure the connectivity of various sub-domains that united each face of the zones.

-Fig.3.
-Schematic view and wire mesh of the computational grid at BDC As previously stated, embedding a boundary and moving mesh algorithm into the Star-CD program was necessary for simulation.
+mesh of the computational grid at BDC

+As previously stated, embedding a boundary and moving mesh algorithm into the Star-CD program was necessary for simulation.
 The boundary and moving mesh algorithm for such an engine model was developed inside Star-CD through the declaration of events for every defined time step followed by activation of the grid to facilitate mesh movement.
 In the moving mesh, the cell was compressed to volume zero in one time step, and all the contents (temperature, enthalpy, pressure, momentum, mass, and so on) were forced into the adjacent cells.
 Thus, even if any of cell layers was removed, conservation would be precisely satisfied.
 However, according to Adapco [21], the size of cell layers increases from zero to the full volume when they are added through absorption of the preserved variables through cell faces.
 Figure 4 demonstrates some examples of the developed boundaries and moving meshes for the CFD simulation model, including compression stroke, piston position at BDC, and intake stroke.
-The cell numbers varies between 222,315 cells in TDC and about 719,019 to 918,428 cells in BDC that approximately half of the cells were employed to create the mesh at the piston bowl and cylinder head when the rational computer run time and grid sensitivity are considered.